HarishAtGitHub/hadoop-mapreduce-githubdata/README.md

 **Note:**

-1. To see the successful job resluts please go into folder by name 'performance'
+1. To see the successful job results please go into folder by name 'performance'

-2. The requests.get('http://master:5000/Credentials') in github-mapper.py is done to tackle the API ratelimit of 5000 that github enforces on users.
-Basicallu I have a rest server(using python flask) running there which serves map jobs with username and password once the API ratelimit is reached .
+2. The requests.get('http://master:5000/Credentials') in github-mapper.py is done to tackle the API rate limit of 5000 that GitHub enforces on users.
+Basically, I have a rest server(using python flask) running, which does authentication renewal once the API rate limit is reached .

 **Command:**